Catherine A. Fitzpatrick: Professional career

 She has worked for Radio Free Europe/Radio Liberty, where she was the editor of the weekly radio magazine "(Un)Civil Societies" from 2003 She has been the Executive Director of the International League for Human Rights, the program director for the former Soviet countries, as well as the UN representative of the International League for Human Rights.

 She was research director for Helsinki Watch/Human Rights Watch' European and Central Asian Division from 1981 to 1990.
 She was a member of the advisory board of Civil Society International.

 Fitzpatrick is currently a blogger and translator specializing in human rights issues in the former Soviet Union.

 Involvement in Second Life

 Catherine Fitzpatrick has also been involved with virtual worlds for several years.
 She was a resident of the city of Alphaville in The Sims Online, under the avatar name "Dyerbrook".
-Since 2004, she has been a resident of Second Life, under the avatar name "Prokofy Neva".
+Since 2004, she has been a controversial resident of Second Life, under the avatar name "Prokofy Neva".
 Her endeavours in Second Life have been mentioned in The New York Times and Wired.